-“I was trained by the best, I guess: Chris and Walter Hill.
+“I was trained by the best.
+I guess Chris and Walter Hill.
 I had to learn it on the job — I didn’t go to film school.
-We had a very small crew — one camera and one crane and sometimes a dolly, but mostly handheld.
+We had a minimal crew — one camera, one crane, and sometimes a dolly, but primarily handheld.

 And then you have to do it.
 That’s probably the most important thing for me as an editor: knowing how to say no.”

-“The first time I worked with Scorsese, we were doing Raging Bull with De Niro and he kept asking for more takes of each scene until he got it right, which is normal for actors.
+“The first time I worked with Scorsese, we were doing Raging Bull with De Niro, and he kept asking for more takes of each scene until he got it right, which is typical for actors.

 Thelma Schoonmaker Biography

 Thelma Schoonmaker is a film editor who won an Oscar for the movie Raging Bull in 1991.
 She was born Thelma Weekes on October 27, 1939, in New York City.
 She was the daughter of Ellen and Thomas Weekes, who owned a bookstore on Madison Avenue.

 In her early life, she was very interested in film, which led to her getting a degree in Film Studies from NYU’s Tisch School of Arts.
 After that, she worked as an intern at Cinecitta Studios in Rome, Italy, where she learned more about filmmaking.